 Participants will be able to learn new, or develop existing, skills whilst visiting the breathtaking landscapes Iceland has to offer.
 Iceland boasts some of the most unique and consequently diverse landscapes on planet Earth.
 Therefore there will be plenty of opportunity to photograph some of them under sunsets, sunrises, and probably dramatic skies and weather along the way.

-Iceland Photography Workshop and Tour, which also focuses on night sky astrophotography, Northern Lights, and traditional landscape photography, alongside Northern Lights hunting and photography where possible.
+Iceland Photography Workshop and Tour, which also focuses on night sky astrophotography, Northern Lights, and traditional landscape photography.

 Chasing the Aurora